dojoengine/book/docs/pages/toolchain/katana/forking.md

 :::note
 💡 **NOTE**
 Currently, the forking feature is limited to only the blockchain states (ie, storage, class definitions, nonces, etc).
-Support for fetching non-state data (eg., block, transaction, receipt, events) of the forked network will be added in the future.
+Support for fetching non-state data (eg., block, transaction, receipt, events) of the forked network through the RPC will be added in the future.
 :::

 #### Examples